 The exact route and time of year of each repositioning cruise will impact your chance of rough seas too.
 If you’re on a transatlantic repositioning cruise at the end of September, this is the height of hurricane season.

 While all ships will steer far clear of a storm of such magnitude, hurricanes still have the capacity to churn up the sea hundreds of miles away.
 So this is something to keep in mind.
 But the middle of the ocean can also be remarkably calm.
 You will have better chances of flat seas in the Spring, but we’ve experienced calm seas in both Spring and Fall.

 Our Atlantic crossings have all been flat.
 There were some pleasant swells of maybe a few feet, which you could not feel.
 We simply couldn’t get over how calm the ocean was smack dab in the middle of the mighty Atlantic.

 How Much Does a Repositioning Cruise Cost?

 So where the heck do you find deals of repositioning cruise deals for $50 per day?
-If you are intrigued on how to uncover such a crazy deal, we’ve written a very detailed 6-step guide that uncovers exactly: How to Find Repositioning Cruise Deals.
+If you are intrigued on how to uncover such crazy bargains, we’ve written a very detailed 6-step guide that shows exactly: How to Find Repositioning Cruise Deals.
 But before you dive into that, take a moment to understand where repositioning cruises go and some challenges these cruises can present.

 These transatlantic repositioning cruises are the most common routes.
 But there are actually many more repositioning cruise routes that happen during these seasonal changes.
 Here’s a look at some of the more common Spring (March-May) repositioning cruise routes.